 Was my first time canning salsa.
 I don’t like runny salsa this has a perfect consistency! right amount of spice that has a Kick but it doesn’t linger with you.
 Definitely will use this recipe again!
 The whole family loves it, even the kids!
 Thanks for all the tips… they all came in handy and I did the recipe exactly how it was.
 I got 4 pint jars and 3 quart size out of a batch.

-Combine all ingredients except cumin, oregano, and cilantro in a large pot and bring to a boil, stirring frequently, then reduce heat and simmer for 10 minutes.
-Add spices and simmer for another 20 minutes, stirring occasionally.
+Combine all ingredients in a large saucepan and stir frequently over high heat until mixture begins to boil, then reduce heat and simmer for 20 minutes, stirring occasionally.
 Ladle hot salsa into pint jars, leaving 1/2-inch headspace.
 Adjust lids and process in a boiling-water canner for 15 minutes at 0–1,000 feet elevation, 20 minutes at 1,001–6,000 feet, and 25 minutes above 6,000 feet.

 Ultra Gel is ultrafine cornstarch, which is used to thicken the salsa.
 It is now the preferred product for thickening when canning.
 I recently purchased Ultra Gel, which is GMO free.
 Clear Jel is a similar product.
 When I first made this home canned salsa recipe, it called for cornstarch, but Ultra Gel and Clear Jel are now recommended over corn starch for canning.